Upgrade custom Control rendering code to use new

 If your created custom controls override toString(), please adapt it to the following pattern.
 From this:

-public class HtmlTable extends AbstractControl {to this:
+public class HtmlTable extends AbstractControl {

 ...